videetparekh/model-zoo-models/lenet_gtc/README.md

-# Download pretrained checkpoints

-`./dev_docker_run leip zoo download --model_id audio-recognition-gtc --variant_id gtc_baseline_30`

-Downloaded checkpoint will have two directories: `int_model_10000` and `training_10000`

-`int_model_10000` has tensorflow checkpoint with quantized model during training i.e. low precision model

-`training_10000` this is a high precision model.
+# MNIST dataset

+This code uses the built-in data library MNIST.
+It is downloaded automaticaly at the first run,, and is used afterwards.
+Internal Tensorflow librariues are used for that
+`from tensorflow.keras.datasets import mnist`

 # Train

-Training procedure for LEIP model (training aware quantization) is being done in two stages.

-First stage.
-Train the model such that only high precision model is being trained.
-Second stage.
-Use pretrained weights to fine tune the model to train low precision weights.

-`python train.py --data_dir dataset --exp_dir prepare_hp --batch_size 512 --train_steps 1000 --eval_step_interval 200 --lambda_bit_loss 0.0 --lambda_distillation_loss 0.0`
+Training of the model is performed "from scratch".
+Since the model is simple and the dataset is relatively small, the whole training might take around 30 seconds for one epoch.
+10 epochs is usually enough ot get a decent result.

+Basic training command:
+`python3 train.py --basedirectory ***`
+which is equivalent to the following default parameters:
+`python3 train.py --basedirectory *** --batch_size 64 --learning_rate 0.0002 --lambda_bit_loss 1e-5 --lambda_distillation_loss 0.01 --lambda_regularization 0.01`

+ADAM optimization is useds.

 Important moment to take into account is `lambda_bit_loss` and `lambda_distillation_loss`.
 These two arguments control the quantization process.
-For the time of preparing high precision model these argument should be set to zero.
-That is why bit loss and distillation loss values for training progress should be ignored.

-After training process is finished we should get satisfactory results.
-For example accuracy has value around 60-70%.

-Then we proced to second stage: train the low precision model.

-The difference here is that we use pretrained high precision weights from the previous stage.
-That we achieve by using argument `tf_checkpoint`.

-Also we set `bit_loss` and `distilation_loss` to non-zero values.
-For this specific task distillation loss has the value in range [0, 10] so we set lambda for it equal to 0.1.
-The bit loss is in range [100, 200] so we set lambda value to 0.01.

-These lambda values allow us to control how much of impact the loss does for weights update.

-And our train command will be as follows:

-`python train.py --data_dir dataset --exp_dir prepare_lp --batch_size 512 --train_steps 1000 --eval_step_interval 200 --tf_checkpoint prepare_hp/model/training_01000/variables/variables --lambda_bit_loss 0.01 --lambda_distillation_loss 0.1`
-Sample command for training
+Their values are chosen so that a model accurate enough and with low number of bits is created!
+Increasing `lambda_distillation_loss` loss increases accuracy.
+Increasing `lambda_bit_loss` decreases average number of bits used.
+The regularization term, determined by `lambda_distillation_loss` pulls all the weights down towards zero.
+Very often it help the GTC model converge to a better local solution.
+It is not meaningfull for the LeNet system.
+It is presented here as an option for other models.

+If the values are too high, the system can not train, so it is not recommended to increase them by more then 20 times.